 Structure of Diamond

-All carbon atoms of the Diamond are said to possess strong chemical bonds of the four other carbon atoms, thereby making a perfect tetrahedron structure and on completely the crystal.
+All carbon atoms of the Diamond are said to possess strong chemical bonds of the four other carbon atoms, thereby making a perfect tetrahedron structure and completing the crystal.
 Here, the carbon atoms are of sp3 hybridized, and the bond lengths of the carbon-carbon atom are equal.
 Therefore, the Diamond forms a three-dimensional network with strong covalent bonds.

 Diamond has a melting point of about 3843 K, which is very high, and a high density of about 3.51 g/cm3.
-Since its valence electrons involved in the C-C sigma covalent bonds, it is known to be a poor conductor of electricity, and thus they are localized and are not free to conduct the electricity.
+Since its valence electrons are involved in the C-C sigma covalent bonds, it is known to be a poor conductor of electricity, and thus they are localized and are not free to conduct the electricity.